 The board of directors did not receive any other fees than those listed in the table below, except for employee representatives who has market-based salaries.
-The members of the board of directors have no agreements that entitle them to any extraordinary remuneration from the Company.
+The members of the board of directors

-As of December 31, 2022, the members of the nomination committee were Ingebret G. Hisdal (chairperson), Charlotte

-Håkonsen and Kjetil E. Stensland.
-The annual compensation for the nomination committee for 2022 is proposed to be NOK 52 000 for the chair and NOK 42 000 for the members.
+As of December 31, 2023, the members of the nomination committee were Ingebret G. Hisdal (chairperson), Charlotte Håkonsen and Kjetil E. Stensland.
+The annual compensation for the nomination committee for 2023 is proposed to be NOK 55 000 for the chair and NOK 44 000 for the members.